You are here

 Provide the children in your preK program with a visit to the garden classroom.
 Explore a wildlife habitat garden planned by children and their families from the Family Stewardship Collaborative (see below).

 Thanks to Kiwanis Club of Albuquerque, longtime community supporter of children through built outdoor environments, preK classrooms may visit free of charge on Wednesday mornings.

 Let us give you time to explore bugs, dig worms, water plants, search for shelters, sow seedlings, collect building materials, sing songs -- discover together in a garden classroom.
-Themes vary according to season.
-An outline of the time will be emailed to the teacher of each participating classroom.
+Themes vary each month: Soil - February & November; Seeds - March & October; Pollination - April & September; Photosynthesis & Water - May & August.
+An outline of the program will be emailed to the teacher who registers.

-If you would like to schedule a visit, please email CC firstname.lastname@example.org to see which available Wednesday is available.
+If you would like to schedule a visit, please email CC email@example.com to see which available Wednesday is available.
 Morning arrival times are flexible: 9, 9:30, or 10 a.m..
-One adult per 5 children is required.
-Please bring your own snack or lunch, have children wear hats and sunscreen.
-Water provided.
-Each participant gets a take home packet.
+Extra adults are always welcome.
+Please have children wear hats and sunscreen.
+Bring your own lunch to eat after program!
+Water and light snack provided.
+Each participant gets a Take Home packet.

 Garden Workshops for Families provide opportunities for families with children ages 4 to 12 to explore biology, garden practices, soil science, water in the desert, and much more in an outdoor garden setting.
 This program is hands-on and encourages independent exploration; this is a STEAM program, incorporating creative art, music, poetry with science discovery.
 Included is a healthy, theme-based snack and a take home packet.

 $15 per family - limited to 12 families.